Code-the-Dream-School/python-200/lessons/05_AI_intro/openai_learnings.md

 Here are some additional resources you can check out on chat completions: [Medium blog](https://medium.com/the-ai-archives/getting-started-with-openais-chat-completions-api-in-2024-462aae00bf0a), [Youtube video](https://www.youtube.com/watch?v=zTa97AOi61w)

-> **NOTE:** Before beginning with the exercises, ensure that you have your OpenAI API key.
+> **NOTE:** To get the most out of this lesson, it is recommended that you run the examples yourself.
+Before beginning with the exercises, ensure that you have your OpenAI API key.
 If you don't have this, please reach out to your mentor.
-To run the exercises, you will need to create a virtual environment with the following packages installed: `OpenAI`, `dotenv`, and `jupyterlab`.
+To run the exercises, you will need to create a virtual environment with the following packages installed: `OpenAI` and `dotenv`.

 ## What is a completion?